-Current & Returning Students are required to visit with their advisors to register for the upcoming semester.
-The advisors will complete the necessary paperwork for registration and forward registration forms to the Registrar.
+Current & Returning Students should register online following the recommended course progression for their program of study.
+Students may visit with their advisors to choose classes for the upcoming semester and/or to receive assistance registering online.
 Students wishing to take more than 18 credits must get approval from the Chief Academic Officer and their advisors.

 Pre-registration is available for current students one month prior to the close of each semester.
-New and readmitted students may register after the Admissions process has been completed, and they are officially admitted into the college.
+New and readmitted students may register after the admissions process has been completed, and they are officially admitted into the college.

-Auditing Students must complete a Registration form for the audited course(s).
+Auditing Students must complete a Registration Form for the audited course(s).
 Visit the Finance Office for payment arrangement of course tuition (refer to Cost of Attendance for tuition information); student fees will not apply.
 The Finance Office will then forward the Registration form to the Registrar.